This country-specific Q&A provides an overview of Tax laws and regulations applicable in Greece.

 In transposing the ATAD, Greece adopted the main purpose test, instead of the essential purpose test adopted by the previously applicable provision.
 Looking forward, Greek tax authorities and national courts are anticipated to apply the revised rule, taking into account jurisprudence of the CJEU, which has jurisdiction to interpret domestic legislation transposing EU Directive rules including in relation to purely internal situations.

 Have any of the OECD BEPs recommendations been implemented or are any planned to be implemented and if so, which ones?

 In relation to hybrid instruments, Greece has transposed the amendments made to the EU Parent-Subsidiary Directive in accordance to which dividends paid by EU-based qualifying subsidiaries are not taxed to the extent that such profits are not deductible by the subsidiary.
-Furthermore, it is anticipat¬ed that Greece will transpose the relevant rules on hybrid mismatches provided under the EU ATAD 2, addressing hybrid mismatches with third countries.
+Furthermore, Greece has transposed, applicable as of 1st January 2020, the relevant rules on hybrid mismatches provided under the EU ATAD as amended by EU ATAD 2, addressing also hybrid mismatches with third countries.

 Greece has also transposed the EU Directives providing for automatic exchange of information on cross-border tax rulings and advance pricing agreements between EU member states.